jmbannon/ytdl-sub/README.md

 ```

 ### One-time Download
-There are things we will only want to download once and never again, like
+There are things we will only want to download once and never again.
+Anything
-a one-hit wonder music video.
-Anything you can define in a subscription can be
+you can define in a subscription can be defined using CLI arguments.
+This
-defined using CLI arguments.
-This example is equivalent to the subscription
+example is equivalent to the subscription example above:
-example above:
 ```shell
 ytdl-sub dl \
     --preset "yt_channel_as_tv" \